Washington for Jesus

-Washington for Jesus was a series of demonstrations held in Washington, D.C. by various representatives of the Christian right in the United States.
-The first rally was held in 1980 on 29 and 30 April and centered primarily on promoting a conservative religious viewpoint in the political arena.
-Religious leaders present included Pat Robertson, Jerry Falwell, William Bright, and Benson Idahosa.
+Washington for Jesus was a series of heavily attended rallies held in Washington, D.C. by various representatives of the American Christian church in the United States.
+The first rally was held in 1980 on 29 and 30 April and centered primarily on promoting a Christian viewpoint in the political arena.
+Religious leaders present included John Gimenez, Pat Robertson, Jerry Falwell, William Bright, and Benson Idahosa.

 Although the event was ostensibly non-political, speeches and statements during the 1980 rally outlined many of the early points of the socially conservative agenda of the religious right.
 It was during this time that many national leaders of the Christian right unified in their political stances against homosexuality, abortion, teenage pregnancy, drug abuse, increasing divorce rates, and the women's liberation movement.
 The event is regarded as a forerunner of the rise of political activism among conservative Christians, and the rallies are believed to have helped mobilize the religious right behind the candidacies of Ronald Reagan and George W. Bush.

+Evidence of political motives

+Though billed as an apolitical gathering of Christians in DC, recently surfaced audio of a recruitment meeting led by John Gimenez and National Coordinator Ted Pantaleo points toward political motivations.

+On the tape, Gimenez reminds ministers that, "Next year is a voting year, and we are talking about getting Ronald Reagan, and those candidates who will be running for President."
+Pantaleo instructs recruited ministers that "our job is to get one million people to Washington in 1980," further reiterating that they must "get as many people in your congressional district to come to Washington."
+Although Pantaleo informs recruits that Washington for Jesus' official purpose is to conduct "a once-in-a-lifetime celebration of the Lordship of Jesus Christ," he also outlines an organizational structure focused entirely on Congressional districts and informs ministers that, on the day preceding the rally, they will "meet simultaneously with every congressmen in the United States Congress."

+Pantaleo also divulges a plan to meet with Congressmen on the day prior to the rally to make political demands.
+Pantaleo states that "we have done quite a bit of homework on how to approach the Congressmen," and to get what we want we "gotta go in and play hardball."
+Pantaleo describes 3-5 men teams assigned to each Congressman, those teams having been 'well trained' on the Congressman's voting record.
+Each team will possess a list of engaged Christian voters within their Congressional district (referred to as a "prayer list"), and will explain to the Congressman that each name on the list has spent the last year praying for them.
+The team will then make their demands known, with the threat that if their demands aren't met, "We'll have to vote you out of office."